 6. Anilao, Batangas

-Located 3 hours the south of Manila, is one of the most popular dive destination in the Philippines: Anilao Batangas.
+Located 3 hours south of Manila, is one of the most popular dive destinations in the Philippines: Anilao Batangas.
 With more than 50 dive sites in the area, the chances of you encountering sea turtles while scuba diving and snorkeling are highly probable.

 Having visited Anilao several times, I can confirm that you can swim alongside them underwater.
 I must admit that while sea turtles are not as common as the previous locations mentioned on this list, they can still be found in Anilao.
 I can only deduce that this is because of the amount of human activity that happens in the area.
 Nonetheless, I’ve included it on the list because it is one of the most convenient places you can go to especially if you live in Luzon.